18 Best Edge Computing Companies In 2025

 Products: Edge Application Manager, Cloud Pak for Data and Network Automation

-IBM extends autonomous management capabilities that address scalability, variability, and rate of change in edge environments.
+IBM extends its autonomous management capabilities to address scalability, variability, and the rate of change in edge environments.
 It also provides solutions to communications organizations, helping them improve their networks and distribute services at the edge.
 These edge solutions run on an open hybrid multi-cloud platform called Red Hat OpenShift.

-IBM Edge Application Manager allows admin and developers to reduce data transport to central hubs and minimize vulnerabilities, disruption, and cost while deploying applications.
+IBM Edge Application Manager enables administrators and developers to reduce data transport to central hubs, minimizing vulnerabilities, disruption, and costs during application deployment.

 Products: HPE Edgeline, Aruba ESP